SingLEM: Single-Channel Large EEG Model: Results

 \subsubsection{MI Tasks}

-Across all three MI datasets, discriminative activity consistently localized to regions associated with motor-related brain processes.
-As shown in Fig.~\ref{fig:topo_maps}, for the \textbf{Dreyer-MI-2C} dataset, the highest performance was concentrated over the right-hemisphere sensorimotor cortex, reflecting the contralateral organization of hand motor control.
-For the \textbf{WBCIC-MI} datasets, a similar localization to motor-related areas was observed, with top performance obtained from fronto-temporal and central sites.
-Interestingly, on \textbf{WBCIC-MI-2C} dataset, some posterior channels also showed above-average performance, suggesting a potential influence from non-motor cognitive processes such as visual cue processing.
+Across all three MI datasets, high-performing electrodes were generally concentrated over scalp regions associated with motor-related processes.
+As shown in Fig.~\ref{fig:topo_maps}, for the \textbf{Dreyer-MI-2C} dataset, the highest performance was concentrated over right sensorimotor-related scalp regions, reflecting the contralateral organization of hand motor control.
+For the \textbf{WBCIC-MI} datasets, a similar pattern was observed, with higher performance obtained from fronto-temporal and central sites.
+Interestingly, on the \textbf{WBCIC-MI-2C} dataset, some posterior channels also showed above-average performance, suggesting a potential influence from non-motor cognitive processes such as visual cue processing.